I don’t like being raped

 We think being pressured into performing sex acts that make us uncomfortable is how to show our love toward somebody.

-We think being manipulated into having sex under false pretenses is just sleezy.
+We think being manipulated into having sex under false pretenses is just kinda sleezy, rather than the rape it is.

-And in my experience, not only do women like me who adopt contemporary models of ‘masculinity’ in their empowerment and rejection of oppressive feminine roles also fall into the traps of a toxic and dominating rape culture, many men seem to think of tolerating being raped as a part of a passive sexuality that makes them in touch with their ‘feminine’ side.
+And in my experience, not only do people like me who adopt contemporary models of ‘masculinity’ in their empowerment and rejection of oppressive feminine roles also fall into the traps of a toxic and dominating rape culture we’ve ourselves internalized, many so-called progressive men seem to think of gracefully tolerating being raped as a part of what makes them in touch with their ‘feminine’ side.

 Rape culture is a “phrase used to describe a culture in which rape is pervasive and normalized due to societal attitudes about gender, sex, and sexuality.”, but the common use of “Rape Culture” and its examples aren’t speaking to how much of a rape culture we truly live in.

-I’m using it, and I will continue to use it, despite the discomfort of those around me, because we live in a “Rape Culture” and I think it’s about time we woke the fuck up about the role that rape quietly plays in our everyday lives and started looking at why that is, not just tooling about the role it loudly plays in social justice propaganda that perpetuates the myth that rape is only about violent strangers and trolls threatening to skullfuck people.
+I’m using it, even for the subtle shit.
+I will continue to use it, despite the discomfort of those around me, because we live in a “Rape Culture” and I think it’s about time we woke the fuck up about the role that rape quietly plays in our everyday lives, the indirect ways in which we request affection, the liberties we feel entitled to once sex enters a relationship.

 But “What does consent really mean?” …

-…someone, usually a geeky white guy who (like me not long ago) doesn’t quite want to give up rape, inevitably asks this.
+…someone, usually a geeky cis guy who (like me not long ago) doesn’t quite want to give up rape, inevitably asks this.

 Nah.
 I’m good, thanks.

-For everyone else: Here’s my living framework for consent, derived from my original post about it on my blog, improved upon by Ava Mavin of The Attractive Arts.
+For everyone else: Here’s my living framework for consent, improved upon by Ava Mavin of The Attractive Arts.
 ALL parameters must be met/negotiated for ALL PARTIES in order to have consent to engage sexually, and frankly, for me, in a lot of other nonsexual scenarios, too.

 IDEAL (Informed Direct Engaged Aligned Lucid) Consent is: